-The Trustees will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.
+The Trustees' policy on the exercise of rights in undertaking engagement activities in respect of the investments is that these rights should be exercised by the investment managers on the Trustees' behalf.
+The Trustees will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt, including their performance, strategy, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.